akhilspillai/ProgressBarLP/README.md

 * Use `progressStrokeWidth` attribute to control the stroke with of the progressbar.
 * Use `progressSwapColors` to supply an array of colors to swap for each rotation cycle.
+* Use `progressCycleDuration` to set the duration of each rotation cycle.

 ### Licence